 Q #5: How easy is it to find a job?

 A. The availability of medical assistant jobs depends greatly upon the state.
-The Bureau of Labor Statistics lists California, Texas, Florida, Pennsylvania, and Ohio as the states with the highest employment levels for medical assistants.
+The Bureau of Labor Statistics lists California, Texas, Florida, Pennsylvania, and New York as the states with the highest employment levels for medical assistants.
 However, students in Montana, Mississippi, North Dakota, South Dakota, and Wyoming may find the demand for their services is not quite as high.

 Q #6: What is certification?